-the time it takes the Earth to complete one orbit around the Sun, is 365 days.
+As shown in the previous diagram, both the Earth and Mercury are orbiting the Sun.
+That means that every single day they are at a different position in their orbits.
+Before we can begin this lab, we must talk about how we can account for this motion!
+A year on Earth, the time it takes the Earth to complete one orbit around the Sun, is 365 days.
 If we assume that the Earth's orbit is a perfect circle, then the Earth moves on that circle by about 1 degree per day.
-Remember that a circle contains 360 degrees ( $360^\circ$ ).
-If it takes 365 days to go $360^\circ$ , the Earth moves $360^\circ/365 = 0.986$ degrees per day (°/day).
+Remember that a circle contains 360 degrees (360°).
+If it takes 365 days to go 360°, the Earth moves $360^{\circ}/365 = 0.986$ degrees per day (°/day).
 For this lab, we will assume that the Earth moves exactly one degree per day which, you can see, is very close to the truth.
 How far does the Earth move in 90 days?
 90 degrees!
 How about 165 days?

-5.2.1 The Data
+5.4 The Data

-In Table 5.1, we have listed the thirteen dates of the greatest elongations of Mercury, as well as the angle of each greatest elongation.
+In Table 5.1, we have listed thirteen dates for greatest elongations of Mercury, as well as the angle of each greatest elongation.
 Note that the elongations are either East or West!
 In the third column, we have listed something called the Julian date.
 Over long time intervals, our common calendar is very hard to use to figure out how much time has elapsed.
-For example, how many days are there between March $13^{\text{th}}$ , 2001 and December $17^{\text{th}}$ 2004?
+For example, how many days are their between March 13th, 2001 and December 17th 2004?
 Remember that 2004 is a leap year!
 This is difficult to do in your head.
-To avoid such calculations, astronomers have used a calendar that simply counts the days that have passed since some distant day #1.
-The system used by astronomers sets Julian date 1 to January $1^{\text{st}}$ , 4713 BC (an arbitrary date chosen in the sixteenth century).
-Using this calendar, March $13^{\text{th}}$ , 2001 has a Julian date of 2451981.
-While December $17^{\text{th}}$ 2004 has a Julian date of 2453356.
-Taking the difference of these two numbers (2453356 - 2451981) we find that there are 1,375 days between March $13^{\text{th}}$ , 2001 and December $17^{\text{th}}$ 2004.
+To avoid such calculations, astronomers have used a calendar that simply counts the days that